 3. Does citric acid reduce weight?

 Citrus fruits are helpful for their antioxidant and fa burning properties.
 It helps in increasing metabolism too that reduces fat.
 Although there’s no direct correlation between consumption of citric acid and reducing fat, yet they are helpful and healthy too.
 Result says lemon in warm water with one spoon honey in empty stomach is a home remedy against fat.
 It too improves digestion system.

-4. Which fruits are the best source for citric acid?
+4. Which fruits are the best source of citric acid?

 5. What bacteria produces citric acid?